Linebacker of the Week: Staff Sgt. Kurtis Humfeld

 |Downloads:

 This work, Linebacker of the Week: Staff Sgt.
-Kurtis Humfeld [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Kurtis Humfeld, by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT